primer/view_components/docs/content/components/octicon.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

 `Octicon` renders an [Octicon](https://primer.style/octicons/) with [System arguments](/system-arguments).
+`Octicon` can also be rendered with the `primer_octicon` helper, which accepts the same arguments.

 ## Examples